Article by Michael Pietrzak

 Even before COVID, the idea of one company guaranteeing you employment for life was a fantasy.
 Manufacturing has already fled to the Global South, automation eliminates $80,000-salary positions, and disruptive startups restructure entire industries while you sleep.
 Should we throw up our hands and accept whatever McJob the economy gives us?
 Heck no!

 There is more opportunity than ever for those with the entrepreneur’s mindset.
 A 2019 study found that more than 35 percent of the workforce in the United States is comprised of freelancers, and the pandemic has certainly bumped that number higher.
 These freelancers are not just dog-walkers and Etsy side-hustlers; many are top performers in their fields.

 I’m not advising you to leave your salary behind and strike out on your own.
 I am, however, suggesting you adopt the freelancer/consultant/entrepreneur mindset, because that is the best way to create job security in any economy, no matter how many crises are swirling in the outside world.

 A version of this article originally appeared on SUCCESS.com.

-Michael Pietrzak is the founder of So You Want to Write?
-Inc., which helps writers improve their writing and get published.
-He’s passionate about personal development, CrossFit, and playing guitar.
+Michael Pietrzak is a mindset and habits coach to entrepreneurs.
+He founded So You Want to Write?
+Inc., which helps writers improve and get published.
+Michael is passionate about weightlifting, great books, and playing guitar.